Methodology for rating credit cards

-We review the vast majority of the credit cards available on the market.
+We review the vast majority of credit cards available in the UK.

-Together with our experts’ commentary, star ratings are an essential part of those reviews: they help you figure out at a glance whether a card is good or not – and our expert reviews will give you the detail on why, what and how much.
+Together with our experts’ commentary, star ratings are an essential part of those reviews: they help you figure out at a glance whether or not a card is good at doing its job – and our expert analysis tells you why, what and how much.

 So, how do we come up with those scores?

 We rate credit cards using a system of one to five stars.

 Credit cards are all slightly different – there’s no best credit card that works for everyone.
 You may need a credit card for different reasons: paying off debt, making a big purchase, travelling, earning rewards and so on.
 So our scoring is tailored to each card type.

 We’ve excluded cards from our ratings if they’re not available yet or are virtual cards only.
 We’ve also excluded cards if there’s little info available about them.